Privacy-Preserving Distributed Estimation with Limited Data Rate: Simulations

 \cref{fig:trade} demonstrates the trade-off between privacy and convergence rate for \cref{algo:DE}.
 In \cref{algo:DE}, the step-size $ \alpha_{ij,k} = \frac{3}{k^{(2.9-\chi)/{2}}} $, and the privacy noises is Cauchy distributed with $ r_{ij,k} = k^{\frac{\chi-1}{2}} $, where $ \chi = 1.3,\ 1.6 $ and $ 1.9 $. \cref{fig:trade} (a) depicts the log-log plot for the boundaries of $ \mE \mathcal{I}_{\mathtt{S}}(\mathtt{y}_{1,k}) $.
 It is observed that a better privacy level is achieved with a larger $ \chi $. \cref{fig:trade} (b) shows the log-log plot for the trajectories of $ \frac{1}{100N} \sum_{i=1}^{N} \sum_{\varsigma = 1}^{100} \Absl{\tilde{\uptheta}_{i,k}^{\varsigma}}^2 $.
 It is observed that a better convergence rate is achieved with a smaller $ \chi $. \MODIFY{Therefore, the trade-off can be shown under different $ \chi $. }

-\MODIFYY{ By \cref{remark:C_phi}, when not pursuing 1 bit communication data rate, $ \varphi_k $ in \cref{algo:DE} can be removed to make the modified algorithm to perform better in high-dimensional settings.
+By \cref{remark:C_phi}, when not pursuing 1 bit communication data rate, $ \varphi_k $ in \cref{algo:DE} can be \MODIFYYY{replaced by a higher dimensional selection matrix} to make the modified algorithm perform better in high-dimensional settings.
 To show this improvement, consider the case of $ n = 12 $.
 The unknown parameter $\theta$ is uniformly generated within $ [-1,1]^{12} $. $ \bar{H}_i $ is expanded to $ $ if $ i $ is odd, and $ $ if $ i $ is even, which ensures \cref{assum:input} in the high dimensional $\theta$ case.
 Under this settings, from \cref{fig:multiplebitscompare}, one can see that the modified algorithm converges faster than the original \cref{algo:DE}.
-Additionally, since the influence of $ \varphi_k $ was neglected in the analysis of \cref{thm:privacy/finite}, the upper bound of privacy-preserving level obtained from Theorem 1 still holds after removing $ \varphi_k $, which implies that the modified algorithm still has strong privacy-preserving capability. }
+Additionally, since the influence of $ \varphi_k $ was neglected in the analysis of \cref{thm:privacy/finite}, the upper bound of privacy-preserving level obtained from Theorem 1 still holds after removing $ \varphi_k $, which implies that the modified algorithm still has strong privacy-preserving capability.